Continuous Glucose Monitoring

 Talk with your healthcare provider about what is best for you.

 - Does CGM fit into my diabetes management plan?

 - What adjustments would I need to make in my diabetes management plan to use a CGM?

 - What are the advantages and disadvantages of CGM for me?

-- How often should I be checking my blood glucose levels?
+- How often should I scan?